Cloud-Castles/cloud-castles.github.io/content/_index.md

           - title: 'Terraform'
             icon: /svg/black-terrafom.svg
+            description: |
-            description: 'Are you planning migration to cloud native infrastructure?Seeking a way to operationalize disparate infrastructure and deploy applications quickly for on-premise and cloud?
-Terraform is the answer. '
+                Are you planning migration to cloud native infrastructure?

+                Seeking a way to operationalize disparate infrastructure and deploy applications quickly for on-premise and cloud?
+Terraform is the answer.
             blocks:
                 - title: 'The main benefits of Terraform include:'
                   type: list